hashicorp/vault/website/source/docs/platform/k8s/helm.html.md

 The chart is highly customizable using
 [Helm configuration values](https://docs.helm.sh/using_helm/#customizing-the-chart-before-installing).
-Each value has a sane default tuned for an optimal getting started experience with Vault.
+Each value has a default tuned for an optimal getting started experience with Vault.
 Before going into production, please review the parameters below and consider if they're appropriate for your deployment.